webiny/docs.webiny.com/docs/guides/headless-gatsby-tutorial.md

 Model groups are a way how you organize the content models inside the main menu, allowing you to build logical sections for your content editors.
 Every model must belong to a group.
 You can create as many groups as you need by navigating to **Headless CMS > Content Models > Groups**.

-Next, add two **Text** fields by dragging and dropping them.
-Label them `title` and `body`, which will match every blog post's title and content.
+Next, add two fields: `title` as a `Text` and `body` as a `Long Text`.
+They will match every blog post's title and content.
 Optionally, it is possible make both of the fields **required** in the `Validators` tab.

 Save your new fields before leaving the page and you will be able to create, publish and remove `BlogPost` entries.
 This is what your model should look like in the `admin` app:

 ![Blog post model](/img/guides/headless-gatsby-tutorial/blog-post-model.png)

+You can read your data from your API by navigating to its `/cms/read/production` path, eg: https://dfgk2kz3e3qhn.cloudfront.net/cms/read/production - your URL will of course be different.

+Note that you will need a Personal Access Token in order to authenticate and use your API.
+We will create one soon.

 ## Managing Blog Posts